|Admission Standards||Very High|

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into Providence College.
+Applicants require above average high school grades to get into Providence.
 The average high school GPA of the admitted freshman class at Providence College was 3.37 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #3 in Rhode Island for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Providence accepts 52% of students who apply.
+Even with a competitive GPA, admission to Providence will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|